 In 2007 the view from the top was voted the best in the city by the Copenhageners.
 The last 150 steps are on the outside of the spire - this is not an ascent for the vertiginously challenged!

-In December the tower is only open on 1st, 6th, 8th, 12th og 15th.
+In December the tower is open every day until the 12th.
 Closed in January and February.
-Reopens in March.